|Geologist cabin and Striped Butte in Death Valley, on day 2|

 John took his helmet off and barked out in frustration: "Roland, WHAT are you doing?
 I can't ride THAT SLOW in the sand!"
 Clearly exasperated, he pointed out that in his world the minimum speed limit to ride in deep sand is 40 mph.
 He was struggling how to explain such an obvious fact.
 "Have you ever waterskied?"
 No. "Well, you can't waterski slow either".
 I told him that 30mph was about as fast as I felt comfortable there.
 Any faster, and I wasn't confident I would see or recognize obstacles.
 But he would have none of that: "And if we go that slow, it is like being at Disneyland and doing teacups all the time and never get to ride the Matterhorn".
 Disney teacups were a recurrent theme, I got the distinct impression that neither John nor Steve like teacups.

 The weather got gloomier and it started to snow a bit, so pictures that usually would be spectacular don't look like much.
 The very last stretch is the famed Red Rock Canyon.
 Mostly because it is a really pretty canyon that also sees lots of tourists from the Las Vegas side.
 Among offroad motorcyclists, it is apparently also known for the rocky uphill section that gets very congested during the annual LA-Barstow-Vegas ride the day after Thanksgiving.
 It is a fun section.
 Too bad it isn't very long, it is already over just when you get the hang of it, maybe just 1/4 mile.
 The rocky section is sufficiently challenging that I probably would not have tried it by myself on a solo trip and turned around, but it isn't that hard on a small motorcycle or on a bicycle (downhill only, would be pushing this uphill direction).
-I would not do it by myself on a 400+ pound motorcycle, though.
+Having seen it, I'd do it on my 225 on a solo trip, but would not do it by myself on a 400+ pound motorcycle.

 |Steve starting the rocky section of the Red Rock Canyon climb.|